All you need to

 This file can be opened with the Adobe Acrobat Reader which is available free online.

-reader: You will save a tree and have less in your recycle bin.
+for the reader: You will save a tree and have less in

 The color pictures will be in color, alas the b&w pictures will not be in color but they will be clearer.
 The association will save some money